About the temperate nut research orchard

 Video: Dr Michael Treeby discusses the layout of the research orchard.

-Three horizon investment planning requires a longterm holistic approach rather than simply addressing problems as they emerge in current orchards.
-The three horizon approach has been considered in developing the almond SIP 2017-2021 and has at its core an Australian Government ‘Rural Research for Profit’ project jointly funded by the Australian Government, an industry CIF and the Victorian and South Australian Governments.
+The three horizon investment planning requires a long term holistic approach rather than simply addressing problems as they emerge in current orchards.
+The approach represents the industry’s longer term strategic thinking and articulated in the almond strategic investment plan covering 2017-2021 and has at its core an Australian Government ‘Rural Research and Development for Profit’ project jointly funded by the Australian Government, the almond industry’s peak industry body, and the Victorian, South Australian and New South Wales Governments, and managed by Horticulture Innovation Australia Limited.
+The agencies involved in that project are Agriculture Victoria, the South Australian Research and Development Institute (SARDI) and the New South Wales Department of Primary Industries.

 Google Earth: Orchard Location